ReneBorjaJr/SQL_HW1/README.md

 -- Left-Joins
 -- Returns all rows from the left table, and the matched rows from the right table.
--- If no match is found, NULL values are returned for columns from the right table. mysql> SELECT *
+-- If no match is found, NULL values are returned for columns from the right table.
+-- ANALOGY:
+-- You invite all the guests from your guest list, but you also check if they have confirmed bringing a gift.
+-- If they haven't, you note that they will not bring a gift (NULL).

+mysql> SELECT *
     -> FROM transactions LEFT JOIN customers
     -> ON transactions.customer_id = customers.customer_id;